Skin Rash and STD Testing

 • Symptom: Skin Rash

 • Should you test?
-Yes, if you’ve had recent unprotected contact
+Yes, especially if you have other symptoms

 Skin Rash and Syphilis

-Syphilis rashes typically appear during the secondary stage, which develops 2 to 10 weeks after the initial infection.
-This rash is distinctive because it often affects the palms of your hands and soles of your feet, areas where most other rashes don’t appear.
+Syphilis rashes typically appear during the secondary stage, which occurs 3 to 6 weeks after the initial infection.
+This distinctive rash often starts on your trunk and spreads to cover your entire body, including the palms of your hands and soles of your feet.

 Other Possible Causes